 A dental implant is an artificial tooth root that is surgically embedded in your jawbone.
 The implant provides the structural support for an abutment and an artificial crown.
 It enables you to speak, chew, and smile, just like you did with your natural tooth.

+Before the surgery it’s best that you get a free consultation at your local dental clinic to discuss your options.
+Once the dentist determines you are eligible for implants they will schedule your procedure.
 During the dental implant procedure, your surgeon will make an incision in the gum tissue and drill into the jawbone to place the biocompatible titanium implant.
 The incision is closed to allow the implant to fuse with the jawbone.
 This process is known as osseointegration.

 Once healed, an abutment and crown are placed, which allow the gum tissue to regenerate around the artificial tooth naturally, resulting in a durable, realistic-looking prosthetic that looks and functions just like the original tooth.